Spiritual Care Services

 Reflective and religious spaces

-The Schlimm Center for Prayer and Reflection is located on the first floor of the Main Building, just off the Rotunda by the Food Court.
-Three rooms, one larger and two smaller, provide quiet and reflective spaces where all are welcome to pray, reflect and meditate.
+The Schlimm Center for Prayer and Reflections represents a place of celebration and comfort, whatever your spiritual needs or beliefs may be or not be.
+It is located on the first floor of the Main Hospital just off the Rotunda.
+Three rooms, one larger and two smaller, provide quiet and reflective spaces where all are welcome to pray, reflect, rest and meditate.

 Kosher pantries are located within the Main Building near the Food Court and the Buerger Center inside the Welcome Center.
 A chaplain can provide access.